 - Program approved and certified by the Texas Department of State Health Services (DSHS).

-- Continuing Education training opportunities available (CEUs).
+- Continuing Education training opportunities available (CEUs) for CHWs and CHW Instructors.

 - Collaboration on research projects related to CHWs.